Mulligan stew is a family-friendly, easy stew made with tender stew meat, potatoes, corn, carrots, peas, green beans, and a perfect blend of spices.

-Fall is here and it is time for comfort food recipes like stew, chili and soup.
-This Mulligan Stew is perfect for the season bringing warm tender beef together with wholesome vegetables in a savory beef gravy.
+Fall is here, and it is time for comfort food recipes like stew, chili, and soup.
+This Mulligan Stew is perfect for the season, bringing warm, tender beef and wholesome vegetables in a savory beef gravy.

-Then add the potatoes, corn, carrots, peas and green beans.
-Now place the pot back in the oven and cook for around 30 minutes or until stew and vegetables are tender.
+Then add the potatoes, corn, carrots, peas, and green beans.
+Place the pot back in the oven and cook for about 30 minutes, or until the stew and vegetables are tender.

-- Buy good quality beef stew that has been cut from Chuck Roast, Chuck Shoulder, Top Chuck, Bottom Round Roast or Rump Roast.
+- Buy good quality beef stew cut from Chuck Roast, Chuck Shoulder, Top Chuck, Bottom Round Roast, or Rump Roast.

-- If you do not have a Dutch oven prepare all the steps up to placing in the oven in a large skillet.
-Then transfer to a large deep casserole dish for baking.
+- If you do not have a Dutch oven prepare all the steps and transfer it to a large deep casserole dish for baking.

 - Not every potato is equal.
-For stews and soups red potatoes or gold potatoes are best.
+Red or gold potatoes are best for stews and soups.
 They hold their shape and do not break down as easily.
-Do not use russet potatoes as they will break down and quickly disappear in the gravy.
+Do not use russet potatoes; they will break down and quickly disappear in the gravy.

-- Other varieties of mixed vegetables will work with this recipe including lima beans, baby peas, brussels sprouts and sweet potatoes.
+- This recipe will work with other varieties of mixed vegetables, such as lima beans, baby peas, Brussels sprouts, and sweet potatoes.

 Mulligan Stew